jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 28-32m at 30tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 29-32m at 30tph (+3m)
 * CR2 changing to District at VIC in 30-32m at 27tph (+4m)
+* WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 34-40m at 18tph (+10m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 38-42m at 12tph (+13m)

 From Wimbledon to Moorgate